magento/architecture/design-documents/remote-invoker.md

 * During the remote invoking we would have to check the DB where the results are stored constantly with an interval, make the interval short - too many queries to the DB, too decent - we would not be getting the results ASAP

+#### Why existing MQ based RPC gateway shouldn't be used
+* it works in a synchronous way anyway, the MQ service is needlessly employed here
+* currently it only supports string argument and will need to be updated heavily anyway - no time saved comparing to writing a proper HTTP gateway based RPC designed for internal services communications

 ### Explanations
 #### Need for an abstraction around network calls